mediacloud/backend/doc/coding_guidelines.markdown

 * If the code does not feel like it's easily testable, consider refactoring said code

-## Contain external dependencies in wrappers
+## Contain External Dependencies in Wrappers

 In other words, don't pass around objects coming from external dependencies throughout the code.